liuyxpp/liuyxpp.github.io/pages/research.md

 description: "Research interests: computational science, polymer physics, numerical algorithm, scientific software, polymer crystallization, python."
 header-img: images/research-1.jpg
 comments: false
-modified: 2022-05-20
+modified: 2024-07-07
 breadcrumbs: true
 ---

-My current research interests focus on developing theoretical and numerical methods for understanding the phase behavior and structures of block copolymers, polymer brushes and polyelectrolytes both in bulk and under geometrical confinements.
+Research interests of our group focus on developing theoretical and numerical methods for understanding the phase behavior and structures of block copolymers, polymer brushes and polyelectrolytes both in bulk and under geometrical confinements.

-During the PhD period, my research focus was conducting both experimental and theoretical studies to elucidate the fundamental mechanism of polymer crystallization, using monolayer crystals of low molecular weight poly(ethylene oxide) (PEO) fractions as a model system.
+We also conducted both experimental and theoretical studies to elucidate the fundamental mechanism of polymer crystallization, using monolayer crystals of low molecular weight poly(ethylene oxide) (PEO) fractions as a model system.

 {% include toc.md panel=true %}